virgili0/Virgilio/Specializations/DataPreprocessing.md

 It's stupid to handle GBs od data each time you want to try a data preparation step.
 Just use [small subsets](https://sdtimes.com/bi/data-gets-big-best-practices-data-preparation-scale/) of the data (but take care that they are representative and you catch all the problems).
 Remember, if you want to experiment with string cleaning, you don't need to launch your script on 10M rows.

 ### - Data Cleaning
 [Data cleaning](https://en.wikipedia.org/wiki/Data_cleansing) is the general process of taking data, after you have a clear big picture of them, and you need to realize the actual process of replacing characters, dropping incomplete rows, fill missing values and so forth.
+In the next sections we'll explore all the common data cleaning situations.

 ###   - Get Rid of Extra Spaces